Saint Mary - Blessed Virgin Mary - Mother of Jesus Christ

 Titles of Mary

-Titles to honor Mary or ask for her intercession are used by
+Titles to honor Mary or ask for her intercession are used by some

-Nuestra Señora, Nossa Senhora, Madonna) and the Queen of Heaven (Regina Caeli).
+Señora, Nossa Senhora, Madonna) and the Queen of Heaven (Regina Caeli).

-Mary is referred to by the Eastern Orthodox Church, Oriental Orthodoxy, the Anglican
+Mary is referred to by the Eastern Orthodox Church, Oriental Orthodoxy, the Anglican Church, and

-to address the teachings of Nestorius, in 431).
+the teachings of Nestorius, in 431).
 Theotokos (and its Latin equivalents, "Deipara" and "Dei genetrix")

 literally means "Godbearer".
 The equivalent phrase "Mater Dei", (Mother of God) is more common in Latin